 The channel viewer lets you quickly exchange individual channels in your image into other result.
+They are typically used as a diagnostic tool inspecting a particular color space channel from an image.

 • Channel: there are numerous options in this menu.
 You can choose individual RGB channels, HSV channels, HSL channels, YUV channels, or the luminance channel, and view them directly in the viewer image.